bartmichu/node-urbackup-server-api/README.md

 ### urbackupServer.getGroups() ⇒ <code>Array</code>
 Retrieves a list of groups.
-By default, UrBackup clients are added to a group id 0 with name '' (empty string).
+By default, UrBackup clients are added to a group ID 0 with empty name (empty string).

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
 **Returns**: <code>Array</code> - An array of objects representing groups.
 If no groups are found, it returns an empty array.